Important information for sanctioning County trials events

 c.
 Total entry, per individual per event

 Please do not circulate your entry form until it bears the sanction number.
-Unless there are any queries concerning your application, you will be emailed (normally within 48 hours) a sanction certificate with the tournament finance report (TFR).
-This needs to be completed and returned to sanctions@btba.org.uk no later than 30 days after the end of the tournament.
-Please also include a set of results and, if possible, let us know what oil pattern was used.
+Unless there are any queries concerning your application, you will be emailed a sanction certificate followed by the tournament finance report (TFR).

-Once the event has been sanctioned, entry forms will be available on the BTBA/YBE websites.
+Once the event has been sanctioned, entry forms will be available on the BTBA Events Portal.

 Checking participants membership details: